salah-saleh/AuraSpeak/README.md

 - **Web Search:** Start your speech with "search the web about ..." or "search for ..." and the agent will use Gemini to infer the best query and result length, search DuckDuckGo, scrape and summarize the top links, extract a direct answer, and read it aloud.
 The full results and summary are saved in the `search_results/` directory.
 Only the top links are shown as results.
 - **Text-to-Speech:** Start your speech with "read this aloud ..." or "speak ..." and the agent will polish your text and read it aloud using gTTS.
 - **Hotkey:** Press and hold **Right Shift + Right Option** to record.
 Release to stop and transcribe.
+- **Interrupt:** If the agent is processing or speaking, press the hotkey again to immediately stop and start a new recording.
+- **Graceful shutdown:** Press Ctrl+C at any time to stop the agent, stop any ongoing speech, and save all benchmark data to a file in the `benchmarks/` directory.

 ## Benchmarking

-The agent includes built-in performance monitoring to help identify bottlenecks:
+The agent includes built-in performance monitoring to help identify bottlenecks.
+After each interaction, a summary is printed, and on shutdown, all benchmark data is saved to a timestamped file in the `benchmarks/` directory.

 ### What's Measured
 - **whisper_transcription**: OpenAI Whisper API call time